tommybobbins/potential-disco/README.md

 # Create a Google Cloud Observability Monitoring dashboard inside Kubernetes to examine the National Grid Power Mix

 Project to create a dashboard to scrape the National Energy System Operators Carbon Intesity Operator https://api.carbonintensity.org.uk/ using Kuberrnetes.
-This is overkill to deploy a single pod, but it proves useful as a bookmark for bootstrapping GCloud, Deploying GKE Autopilot, Deploying Argo and using Google Cloud's own Prometheus pod scraping.
+This is overkill to deploy a single pod, but it proves useful as a bookmark for bootstrapping GCloud, Deploying GKE Autopilot, Deploying Argo automating via Github Actions and using Google Cloud's own Prometheus pod scraping.

 ![UK Power Mix Dashboard 2025-01-25](./bootstrap/images/uk_power_mix_dashboard.png)